MicrochipTech/fpga-hls-examples/Training1/readme.md

 will launch Libero SoC in the background and run synthesis, place, and route.
-This should take 5 minutes and generate the “synthesis” directory which holds the Libero SoC project directory, and the summary.results.rpt file.
+This should take 5 minutes and generate the “synthesis” directory which holds the Libero SoC project directory, and the summary.results.rpt file (note that all of those files/directories are located under the directory "hls_output").
 This will give both the timing and the resource results.
 Note that if you only want the resource result, you can click on ![](.//media/image66.png), which will run synthesis only with no place and route.